Basic Order Picking With Scanner

 There are a few things to consider if you’re trying to decide if discrete order picking is the right method for your business.

-Discrete Order Picking With the Mobile Data Collector
+Discrete Order Picking With the Mobile Barcode Scanner

 Discrete order picking is often used with printed paper copies of an order.
 Replacing printed pick lists with a barcode scanner and Finale’s mobile data collector is one way to help streamline the discrete order picking process and reduce the risk of mistakes.
 The mobile data collector can be used on barcode scanners with either Windows Mobile or Android operating systems.
 It also runs on Android phones and is easily downloaded through Google Play.